psitools/psitools-public/README.md

     $ conda activate STE

-Then install psitools, by directing pip (not system pip, the one inside the above environment) to the location of the setup.py
+Then install psitools, by directing pip (not system pip, the one inside the above environment) to the location of the setup.py:

     $ pip install -e ~/path/to/repo

-Before trying to run tests, deactivate and reactivate the virtualenv or conda env
+Before trying to run tests, deactivate and reactivate the conda environment:

-    $ deactivate
-    $ . test-psitools/bin/activate

-or

     $ conda deactivate
     $ conda activate STE

-Then try pytest
+Then try pytest:

     $ pytest -m "not mpi" path/to/psitools-public